Business owners wear many hats.

 You’re the IT department.

-Where do you find those people, those amazing freelancer folks who will help you complete your website?
+Where do you find those people, those amazing freelancer folks who will help you complete your business website?

 Or to help you with your Pinterest account?

 Or to set up your QuickBooks Online subscription?

 Back in the day, you’d have to turn to the good ol’ yellow pages and start phoning random companies.

 What’s that you say, you don’t even know what “yellow pages” are?

 Even as recently as a few years ago you would head over to craigslist.

 But it’s essentially left for people selling household goods, looking for sex, or scamming the gullible.